TFEL/MFront

 allows you to:

 The rest of this document is dedicated to giving all the details related to the installation process.
-For completeness, we will broke the installation procedure into five steps:
+For completeness, we will break the installation procedure down into five steps:

 TFEL